adamzerner/rfui/README.md

    [these instructions](https://tailwindcss.com/blog/standalone-cli#get-started).
 1. Go to `tailwind.config.ts` and remove `routes` since that directory is just for the documentation, not for code that will be used by library users.
-2. Run `./tailwindcss -i static/app.css -o static/rfui.css --minify` and the same command for whatever the new version is, eg `static/rfui-x-y-z.css`.
+2. Run `./tailwindcss -i static/app.css -o static/rfui.css --minify`
+3. Run the same command for whatever the new version is, eg `static/rfui-x-y-z.css` to that there is a CSS file for the current version.
-3. Add `routes` back in to `tailwind.config.ts`.
+4. Add `routes` back in to `tailwind.config.ts` (it was removed in step one).